ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 Some functions don't capture values outside of them.
 However, the interpreter still allocates a closure value for every function, including ones that are frequently called but capture nothing.

-When we compile a function, we store it in a vector and pass a slice of this fector to the execution context:
+When we compile a function, we store it in a vector and pass a slice of this vector to the execution context:

 ```
 pub struct Closure {